hachiyuki8/hachiyuki8.github.io/docs/_posts/2021-12-02-cmu-courses.markdown

 #### Courses

 - **(Summer 1) [15-150 Principles of Functional Programming](http://www.cs.cmu.edu/~15150/)**
-  - Didn't particularly enjoy learning SML - it (plus various other reasons) kind of discouraged me from transferring to SCS.
+  - Didn't particularly enjoy learning SML.
+How painful this class turned out to be (plus various other reasons) kind of discouraged me from transferring to SCS.
-  - Way too fast-paced since it was only six weeks - the idea of functional programming was somewhat cool, but it was too novel a perspective for me to be sufficiently comprehended in that short of a time.
+  - Way too fast-paced since it was only six weeks.
+The idea of functional programming was somewhat cool, but it was too novel a perspective for me to be sufficiently comprehended in that short of a time, and I really disliked the heavy focus on how this specific language works.
 I think they changed it to be 12 weeks in summer 2021.

 - **(Summer 1) 36-225 Introduction to Probability Theory**
-  - Fairly easy and fun, quite some useful knowledge and practice for probability fundamentals.
+  - Fairly easy with a chill workload, quite some useful knowledge and practice of basic probability theory, random variables and distribution functions, etc.

 - **(Summer 2) 36-226 Introduction to Statistical Inference**
+  - The course content centers using probability to analyze and make inference about data, such as hypothesis testing and linear models, etc.
-  - Relatively easy with some annoying math, but I didn't quite like the content.
+  - Relatively easy with some annoying math, although the content isn't quite appealing to me.

 - **☆ (Summer 2) 33-124 Introduction to Astronomy**
   - Perfect course for people who are interested in astronomy but don't want to deal with the math or physics aspect of it too much.
-As someone who hates most natural sciences, I liked it a lot.
+As someone who hates most natural sciences, I liked it a lot and learnt a fair amount.
+The workload was light.

-**Major**: Still stats ML, planning to get a CS minor.

 **Workload**: summer 1 was pretty heavy, summer 2 was chill